Drug and Alcohol Rehab Slough

 Your liver is the main victim of alcohol addiction.
 It is the largest organ in your body, and it is important in detoxifying your body.
 It essentially help your body to get rid of waste products.
 Alcohol damages your liver as your liver cannot break down the enzymes from alcohol, so it essentially burns the alcohol instead of fat.

-At our Alcohol Rehab Slough centre, we can offer you help with getting sober.
+At our Drug and Alcohol Rehab Slough centre, we can offer you help with getting sober.
 Once you feel you are ready, speak to one of our advisors.
 After the first conversation, which is essentially an intake conversation to gauge whether you would be in need of our help.

 Once you agree to let us help you get better, we will pick you up from your Manchester home.
 The first period will mostly be about setting targets and detoxification.
 Our usual aim is to do inpatient treatment suitable to your needs and wants for 28 days – with aftercare being provided in an outpatient form for a full year.
-Alcohol Detox will shortly start after your arrival at the clinic.
+Drug and Alcohol Detox will shortly start after your arrival at the clinic.

-We advise you to prepare suitably before alcohol rehab begins.
+We advise you to prepare suitably before drug and alcohol rehab begins.
 This involves you letting your employer, family and friends know that you will not be available for a long period of time.
 This is important as you will be at our rehab centre in Watford for 28 days.

 Our rehab is situated in Watford, and the entirety of your Detox – the first step towards becoming clean again – will be done fully inpatient.
 The Detox period will be the process of cleaning out your body of all the alcohol that is still in your system.
 Normally, that can take up to ten days to complete.
 Those 10 days can be very intense in order to complete due to withdrawal symptoms.

-Especially in regards to alcohol, it can be very painful and stressful to be in withdrawal.
+Especially in regards to drug and alcohol, it can be very painful and stressful to be in withdrawal.
 A variety of withdrawal symptoms might occur – and they range from mild to very severe.
 Examples of “mild” withdrawal symptoms are anxiety and feelings of restlessness.
 Many addicts will struggle sleeping for the first few nights, due to the fact that your body feels its missing an essential chemical in your brain.
 Alcohol is also a depressive that helps sleep in general.